• Arduino

 }

-// In the second for-loop the color gradient will be processed backwards
+// In the second For loop, the color gradient is run backwards

 }